AndreWohnsland/CocktailBerry/readme.md

 [![Buy Me a Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow)](https://www.buymeacoffee.com/AndreWohnsland)

 CocktailBerry is a Python and Qt based app for a cocktail machine on the Raspberry Pi.
+It enables you to build your own, fully customized machine, while still be able to use the identical software on each machine.
 Detailed information, installation steps and SetUp can be found at the [Official Documentation](https://cocktailberry.readthedocs.io/).

 Supercharge your next party to a whole new level! 🐍 + 🍸 = 🥳